What's Included in the Price

 Adelaide-Specific Considerations

-The SA Retailer Energy Productivity Scheme (REPS) provides rebates on energy-efficient hot water systems, delivered through participating energy retailers rather than as a direct government payment.
-Contact your electricity retailer to check current eligibility and rebate amounts before getting installation quotes.
+The SA Retailer Energy Productivity Scheme (REPS) provides rebates on energy-efficient hot water systems through participating energy retailers.
+REPS is worth $300–$1,300 depending on your current system type (switching from gas attracts a higher rebate).
+Unlike Victoria's Solar Homes program, REPS is delivered through your retailer rather than as a direct government payment.
+Contact your electricity retailer to check current eligibility before getting installation quotes.

 Adelaide's older inner suburbs, including Prospect, Norwood, Unley, and Colonel Light Gardens, feature stone and brick homes from the early-to-mid 20th century.
 Hot water systems in these homes are typically on a concrete slab beside the back door or in an external laundry.
-Pipe runs tend to be short, but the switchboard is often the bottleneck.
-Many still have rewirable fuses or lack RCD protection.
+Pipe runs tend to be short, but the switchboard is often the bottleneck: many still have rewirable fuses, lack RCD protection, and have no spare circuit breakers for a new dedicated hot water circuit.

-SA Power Networks operates a widely used controlled-load tariff for electric hot water.
-If your current system runs on this circuit, your electrician needs to confirm whether a replacement system (especially a heat pump) will stay on the same tariff or switch to continuous supply.
+SA Power Networks has been transitioning some households away from controlled load tariffs to time-of-use metering.
+If your current storage system runs on a controlled-load circuit, your electrician needs to confirm whether a replacement system (especially a heat pump) will stay on the same tariff or switch to continuous supply.
 The wrong tariff setup can eliminate the running-cost savings that justified the upgrade.
+A good installer will walk you through the tariff implications before committing.

 Hiring a Licensed Electrician in SA

 All electrical work in South Australia must be carried out by a licensed electrical worker.
-The Office of the Technical Regulator (OTR) manages licensing.
+The Office of the Technical Regulator (OTR) manages licensing and compliance enforcement.

 - Current SA electrical worker licence